 I can be so good at creating a goal and then leaving it at that.
 If I want to achieve a goal, I know that I need to create a roadmap, a game plan, or some baby steps that are going to take me to the goal.
 I don’t necessarily have to have the entire roadmap completed of how to get from here to there, but I must have the first few steps laid out for sure.

-6. Not doing something with that goal every day
+6. Not doing something with each goal every day

 This doesn’t mean something big, but you know how the saying goes,” out of sight, out of mind.”
 If you are not keeping your goal in the forefront of your mind, it won’t be in the forefront of your “to-do” list either.
 That will most likely mean that you could very well not be accomplishing that goal.